mpfr/httpd-plus/README.md

 Please consult 'man httpd.conf' for further information on new features.
 ```

 Adapt your `httpd.conf` for the newly added features.
-For further information, have a look at the updated `httpd.conf(5)` manpage via `man httpd.conf`.
+For further information, have a look at the updated `httpd.conf(5)` [manpage](https://mpfr.net/man/httpd-plus/6.8-stable/httpd.conf.5.html) (also via `man httpd.conf`).
 Make sure your new configuration is valid.

 ```
 $ doas vi /etc/httpd.conf